Texas Recreational Road 255

-Recreational Road 255 began as Farm to Market Road 255, with the first section of the route being designated in 1945.
+RE 255 began as Farm to Market Road 255 (FM 255), with the first section of the route being designated in 1945.
 Throughout the 1950s and the 1960s, FM 255 was extended several times, with the final extension being made in early 1970.
-The first stretch of RE 255 was designated in 1970 by Minute Order 063535, creating the first Recreational Road.
+The first segment of RE 255 was designated in 1970 as the first route in the Recreational Road system.
 The highway was extended three more times in the 1970s, completely replacing FM 255.
 FM 255 had a short spur that was designated in 1970, and was transferred over to RE 255 in 1974 when the main route was replaced.
 RE 255 Spur was cancelled in 1979.

 Route description

 Tyler County

-Recreational Road 255 begins at its western terminus at an intersection with U.S. Route 69 as a two-lane, paved road.
-The highway proceeds eastward through mainly rural areas, passing several small farms.
-The roadway continues, intersecting County Route 3251 (CR 3251) and turning northeast.
-The road proceeds northeast before slowly bending east again and continuing.
-It proceeds through the small community of Oak Grove and turns northeasterly.
-RE 255 continues, passing several homes and the small Gregory Cemetery as well as intersecting several county roads and slowly bending east.
-The route continues easterly, passing through a large forest and intersecting CR 3725 before crossing the Neches River and exiting Tyler County.
+From its western terminus at US 69, RE 255 procees eastward as a two-lane road, intersecting County Route 3251 (CR 3251) before turning northeast.
+Resuming an eastward course, it proceeds through the small community of Oak Grove before again turning to the northeast.
+RE 255 passes the Gregory Cemetery and intersects several county roads, slowly bending east.
+It passes through forest land and intersects CR 3725 before crossing the Neches River into Jasper County.